enthusiastic-js/form-observer/docs/extras/design-decisions.md

 It's possible that the need for this is already captured in the concept of `PR` (Pull Request) history.
 We will try to run with this approach _and_ the approach of PRs before coming to a final decision on what to use to accomplish this history-preserving goal.

+## 2024-04-28

+### Only Allow One (1) Event Type to Be Passed to the `FormValidityObserver` Constructor

+Although this is a breaking change, it is one that will more easily allow us to support the `revalidateOn` feature that we mentioned on GitHub while also maintaining the parent-child relationship between the `FormObserver` and the `FormValidityObserver`.
+(We could technically choose to break that relationship, but the reusable `observe` and `unobserve` methods seem to be proving helpful right now.)

+It technically isn't _that_ difficult to continue supporting an array of strings for the `types` argument of the `FormValidityObserver` constructor.
+But the (very small) additional effort for this support did not seem worth it.

+Practically speaking, most (if not all) developers are likely going to choose only one event type anyway.
+And they'll have to choose one of the events that actually relate to user interaction (so that the form is only validated as users interact with it).
+The most common of these events are `input`, `focusout` (the bubbling version of the `blur` event), and `change`.
+But each of these events renders the other ones irrelevant.

+For example, the last `input` event that's triggered for a form field will always be triggered _before_ `change` or `focusout`.
+Consequently, it doesn't make sense to add `change` _or_ `focusout` to the `types` argument of the `FormValidityObserver` constructor when `input` is supplied.
+The developer would only need to specify the `input` event itself.

+Similarly, the `change` event is only fired a _subset_ of the times that the `focusout` event is fired.
+(There are technically exceptions to this rule, such as `<select>` and `<input type="checkbox">`.
+But practically speaking, this rule holds for all form controls -- including those.)
+So instead of specifying both events, a developer would only need to specify the `focusout` event.
+Finally, if a developer wants to respond to `change` events exclusively, then they will only specify _that_ event.
+Neither `focusout` nor `input` could be added in that scenario because it would cause the form controls to be validated too frequently.

+In the end, whichever event type is chosen, it is only practical for the developer to specify 1 event.
+Technically speaking, developers could try to specify custom events.
+But those events would likely be emitted in _response_ to `input`/`focusout`/`change` events anyway.
+So everything ultimately comes down to those 3 events.

+In conclusion, it will be simpler for us to only allow 1 event to be specified for the `types` argument moving forward.
+Since this is also what will happen naturally (and since enforcing this might protect some developers from unexpected footguns), this seems like a good change.

 ## 2023-08-20

 ### Deprecate the `FormValidityObserver.validateFields(names: string[])` Overload